Yeo Jun Wei: Conviction and sentencing

-Yeo's indictment was unsealed on 18 June 2020, with a guilty plea from Yeo entered on 24 July 2020 in United States District Court for the District of Columbia.
+Yeo's indictment was unsealed on 18 June 2020, with a guilty plea from Yeo entered on 24 July 2020 in the United States District Court for the District of Columbia.
 In his plea, he admitted to the charge of "one count of acting within the United States as an illegal agent of a foreign power without first notifying the Attorney General", in violation of 18 U.S.C. § 951.
 Yeo was sentenced to 14 months' imprisonment on 9 October 2020 (the sentence was two months short of the original sentence the prosecutors sought in their closing submissions on sentence).
 The sentence was backdated to November 2019, 11 months earlier since his confinement pending his conviction by the court in view of the prevalence of the COVID-19 pandemic in the United States (this was the same reason the judge cited for giving Yeo a lighter sentence for his crime), meaning that Yeo would have to serve three more months in prison and would be released in January 2021.

 Release and detention in Singapore

 Dickson Yeo was released and returned to Singapore on 30 December 2020.
 Upon his return, he was arrested in Singapore by the Internal Security Department for investigations to investigate if he had engaged in "activities prejudicial to Singapore’s security".

-Yeo was given a two-year long order of detention under the Internal Security Act on 29 January 2021, after investigations showed that in addition to Yeo's spying activities against USA, he had tried further his information gathering activities on Singapore government as well by attempting to secure employment in a range of government jobs.
-Yeo had also carried out similar activities in Singapore, as he did in USA, approaching several people with relevant knowledge and expertise via social media in order to obtain information to write reports about Singapore for his handlers in China.
+Yeo was given a two-year long order of detention under the Internal Security Act on 29 January 2021, after investigations showed that in addition to Yeo's spying activities against the United States, he had tried further his information gathering activities on Singapore government as well by attempting to secure employment in a range of government jobs.
+Yeo had also carried out similar activities in Singapore, as he did in the United States, approaching several people with relevant knowledge and expertise via social media in order to obtain information to write reports about Singapore for his handlers in China.
 The duration of the detention would be used to further investigate the full extent of Yeo's activities.

 Release

 On 14 December 2021, Dickson Yeo was released from detention under a suspension order, after the authorities ascertained that he no longer posed as a danger to Singapore's security and intelligence.
 The order of release also stated some unstated conditions that Yeo should comply with while he is out of prison, and he will be re-detained should he fail to comply with them.

+In January 2023, Yeo was granted a restriction order, which barred him from any form of travel out of Singapore or change addresses or jobs, without approval.
+In the absence of approval, Yeo was also not allowed to access the Internet or social media and make public statements etc.

+In January 2025, the restriction order was allowed to lapse, after the Internal Security Department (ISD) found that Yeo's threat as a foreign agent was neutralized.